peilun-he/PDSim/README.md

 ```

 ### Docker Installation
-For those users who do not want to pollute your system, we also provide Docker
+For those users who do not want to modify your system, we also provide Docker
 installation.
 Please follow these steps:
 1. Make sure you have Docker installed on you machine.
 Then download all files.
 2. From your terminal, in the directory where the Dockerfile is located, run: